Yes, it’s that time of year again – time to plan your Halloween banners!

 Like every holiday, there are particular colours associated with it.
 The two most prominent for Halloween being of course orange and black (among others).
 A word of warning: black does offer negative colour connotations but also sophistication, so apply carefully.
 The colour which should be highest on the hit list for your banner is orange.

 Orange represents fun, warm, and abundance.
 According to Karen Haller’s design blog, “it’s a great colour to stimulate social interaction and conversation.
 And that’s what celebrating Halloween is all about, fun and socialising with family and friends”.
-That’s why when Viacom made their 2016 Halloween banner for SpongeBob – see below – the most prominent Halloween colour included is orange.
+That’s why when Viacom created this Halloween banner for SpongeBob – see below – the most prominent Halloween colour included is orange.

 Here’s a neat blog that provides cool Halloween colour palette inspiration.